AdobeDocs/developers-animatesdk-docs/Camera_object/Camera17.md

 #### Type

-Boolean value true if camera is enabled otherwise false.
+Boolean

 #### Description

-Property; Used to Enable/Disable camera.
+Used to Enable/Disable camera.
+The value is true if camera is enabled otherwise false.

 #### Example